niklasekstrom/a314/Software/README.md

 - Change into the Software directory: `cd a314/Software`
 - Run the installer script: `sudo ./install-pi.sh <model>`, where `<model>` is `td`, `cp` or `fe` depending on which variant of A314 is used.
-- For A314-cp users: Flash the latest CPLD firmware: `sudo ./install-pi.sh flash_cp`
 - Reboot the Raspberry Pi: `sudo reboot now`

+#### CPLD Flashing (A314-cp only)

+If you build the A314-cp hardware yourself, you might need to flash the CPLD with the latest firmware.

+- Install dependencies: `sudo apt install openfpgaloader`
+- Flash the latest firmware: `sudo ./flash-cpld.sh`

 ### Amiga